ddelong/ddelong.github.io/software.md

 ---
 ## Software Used in This Site

 The bulk of this site is generated using the wonderful [WordPress](http://wordpress.org).
-The posts are written using [Markdown](http://daringfireball.net/projects/markdown/) which gets run through Michael Fortin&#8217;s [PHP Markdown](http://www.michelf.com/projects/php-markdown/) port.
+The posts are written using [Markdown](http://daringfireball.net/projects/markdown/) which gets run through Michael Fortin's [PHP Markdown](http://www.michelf.com/projects/php-markdown/) port.
 I generally post at home via [MarsEdit](http://ranchero.com/marsedit/).

 I use a series of WordPress plugins.